In the 20 years Kinetic has been part of my life, there have been plenty of words I’ve used to describe him… and they

 I was 13, I was over-horsed, I was in way over my head, and I was totally smitten with this animal who only seemed to want to buck me off.
 I wish I could say that our rough first chapter blossomed into a wonderful relationship.
 It didn't.
 Despite trainers and vets and animal communicators and supplements and different environments and disciplines, Kinetic never really came around.
 He's always been challenging and standoffish.

 But he's always been there.

 When I was overwhelmed by school and teenage drama, when I was buckling under the pressure of perceived expectations, he would let me brush and braid him until I had no more tears to cry—even though he shot me dirty looks the whole time.

 When I had to negotiate board agreements, find trainers, or schedule vet appointments, and my parents didn’t know how to help, he was the reason I—clinically shy and perpetually anxious—found my voice, learned to advocate, and got things done.

 When I decided to embark on a new adventure, completely abandoning the life course I had planned for myself, he followed me from California to Colorado and begrudgingly accepted when I swapped his English saddle out for a Western one.
 (And it turns out, he’s surprisingly cowy.)

-When I was immobilized by my fears about the future and worried about pretty much everything, I would saddle him up and he'd use those long Thoroughbred legs to fly me through alpine meadows until my surroundings blurred and those fears didn’t matter anymore.
+When I was immobilized by my fears about the future and worried about pretty much everything, I would saddle him up and he'd use those long Thoroughbred legs to fly me through mountain meadows until my surroundings blurred and those fears didn’t matter anymore.